easyuc/EasyUC/uc-dsl/testing/README.md

 `log`, in the current directory.

 * Unit tests are directories containing a file `TEST` (see below for its structure).
-The unit test directory may also contain supporting `.uc` and `.ec` files, as well as subdirectories, all of which `dsl-test` ignores.
+A unit test directory may also contain supporting `.uc` and `.ec` files, as well as subdirectories, all of which `dsl-test` ignores.

 * `README` files in the directory hierarchy are ignored by `dsl-test`.
-These files begin with six characters of `README`, in any case (even a mixture of lower- and uppercase).
+These files begin with the six characters of `README`, in any case (even a mixture of lower- and uppercase).
 Occurrences of `log` are also ignored.

 * Levels of the directory hierarchy above the unit testing directories